continue-revolution/sd-webui-animatediff/README.md

 `Number of frames` will be capped to the minimum number of images among all **folders** you provide.
 Each control image in each folder will be applied to one single frame.
 If you upload one single image for a ControlNet unit, that image will control **ALL** frames.

 For people who want to inpaint videos: enter a folder which contains two sub-folders `image` and `mask` on ControlNet inpainting unit.
 These two sub-folders should contain the same number of images.
 This extension will match them according to the same sequence.
 Using my [Segment Anything](https://github.com/continue-revolution/sd-webui-segment-anything) extension can make your life much easier.

+AnimateDiff in img2img batch will be available in [v1.10.0](https://github.com/continue-revolution/sd-webui-animatediff/pull/224).

 ## Motion Module Model Zoo